Zyabridos/taskManager/README.md

-### Hexlet tests and linter status:
+### Codeclimate

 [![Maintainability](https://api.codeclimate.com/v1/badges/dd3b0c8de30f780cffa1/maintainability)](https://codeclimate.com/github/Zyabridos/taskManager/maintainability)

 # Task Manager

 Task Manager is a simple task management system built with **PostgreSQL** and **Fastify**.
 It provides basic task management functionalities, including user authentication and the ability to create, edit, and delete labels, statuses, and tasks.
-Tasks can also be sorted based on various criteria
+Tasks can also be sorted based on various criteria.

 ## Project Overview